-1. Introduction
+1 Introduction

-There is a well-established literature on border effects covering trade between regions separated by a land border;1 however that literature has not so far considered the case of regions separated by a sea border.
-This is an important distinction because, whilst the former is typically a political border that affects adjacent regions belonging to different countries and can be reduced by free trade agreements,2 the latter is a geographical border that affects regions within the same country and cannot be reduced in a similar way.
+There is well-established literature on border effects covering trade between regions separated by a land border; however that literature has not so far considered the case of regions separated by a sea border.
+This is an important distinction because, whilst the former is typically a political border that affects adjacent regions belonging to different countries and can be reduced by free trade agreements, the latter is a geographical border that affects regions within the same country and cannot be reduced in a similar way.
 Both types of borders produce similar effects upon trade.
-However, in the case of the sea border there are specific transport costs to be considered due to the existence of a time barrier, the need to combine different transport modes - usually truck plus ship or alternatively truck plus air transport - or to pay fees and taxes for the use of public infrastructures such as ports and airports.3 All those additional costs are different from the traditional frictions considered in the literature (e.g. tariffs, language barriers, etc.) and require a proper specific treatment.
+However, in the case of the sea border there are specific transport costs to be considered due to the existence of a time barrier, the need to combine different transport modes - usually truck plus ship or alternatively truck plus air transport - or to pay fees and taxes for the use of public infrastructures such as ports and airports.
+All those additional costs are different from the traditional frictions considered in the literature (e.g. tariffs, language barriers, etc.) and require a proper specific treatment.

-In this paper, we measure the trade effects of the existence of a sea border for the case of Spain, a country that includes two island regions: Balearic Islands and Canary Islands (see Figure 1).
-The structure of the trade cost of a typical shipment between the Balearic Islands or Canary Islands and any mainland region is different than that between two mainland regions.
-The first one involves typically the use of two transport modes, by road and by ship.
-The second one involves only the use of road transport.4 Although most studies use as a proxy for transport costs the distance between origin and destination the nature of those costs depend crucially on the transport mode used in the shipment.
-Ground transportation costs are somehow observable while maritime transportation costs are not, especially for interregional shipments and this makes difficult to ascertain the relative costs of both modes.
-However, the literature provides a guide to consider some major features that suppose a penalty for the maritime transportation cost, such as the insurance cost, the especial conditions required for the type of goods shipped (e.g. refrigerated transport, fuel, etc.), small economies of scale at the port-level and at the cargo-ship-level, legal regulations and the existence of anticompetitive practices.
-We call all those extra costs of trade Island-specific costs, which do not exist when trade takes place between regions located in the Iberian Peninsula, and these costs taken together constitute the "island effect".7
+In this paper, we measure the trade effects caused by the existence of a sea border in Spain, a country with two island regions: the Balearic Islands and the Canary Islands (see Figure 1).
+The structure of the trade cost of a typical shipment between the Balearic Islands or the Canary Islands and any mainland region is different than that between two mainland regions.
+The first one typically involves the use of two transport modes, by road and by ship.
+The second one involves only the use of road transport.4 Although most studies use the distance between origin and destination as a proxy for transport costs, the nature of those costs depends crucially on the transport mode used in shipment.
+Ground transportation costs